Person in custody after report of shots fired in Indian River Co.

 According to a post on the sheriff's office Facebook page, there was a report of a shooting that occurred shortly before 12:30 p.m. in 2400 block Second Ave.
 SE.

-The sheriff's office encouraged residents to remain in their homes during the investigation.
+The sheriff's office previously encouraged residents to remain in their homes during the investigation.
+Drivers were also asked to avoid the neighborhood.

 Carson said the scene was cleared but did not offer any further details about the incident.